an excellent day to seek common ground.

 If we are speaking with someone on the subject of sin, we would not want to create the impression that we have never sinned.
 Nor would we want to give someone the idea that we are free from the struggles of temptation.

 It would be difficult for most people to identify with someone like that.

 If we want to bring someone closer to God, we must walk with them and show them we do understand their perspective and we do appreciate their circumstances.

 As the Son of God, Jesus was capable of exhibiting awesome power.
-Although He did perform some wondrous miracles, His humility was an important part of who He was.
+Although He did perform some wondrous miracles, His humility was an extremely important part of who He was.
 He tried to show that He was just like us in many ways.
-He loved the people He came to save.
-He never failed to connect with common, everyday people.
+He loved the people He came to save and He never failed to connect with common, everyday people.